Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

 How do we calculate the difference in time in Hours, Minutes, and Seconds between two time periods?
-The time period can be on the same date or across dates.
+The time period can be within the same date or across different dates.

 Example-1: